Are you being robbed of the best deals in your market?

 - Get in front of the right agent.
 Look for active agents who have experience in the business and have experience working with real estate investors

 - Don’t allow yourself to get plagued with analysis paralysis.
 Sometimes the key to getting on an agent’s hotlist lies in going through with a deal to show that you’re serious about investing in real estate

-Agents are eager to form relationships with investors that they know have the right kind of relationship skills, sales skills and a willingness to help.
+Agents are eager to form relationships with investors who have the right kind of skills and a willingness to help.

 If an investor shows that they are consistently working with integrity to build their business, it’s hard for the agent to not give that person a chance.

 By taking the time to form a solid reputation in the real estate industry, and by working with integrity to develop genuine relationships with agents and others that can be mutually beneficial to both parties, your real estate investing business will indeed grow.

 If you’re just starting out, you should definitely check out my 2-Minute Deal Assessment Formula.
 I’ve used this formula to crunch the numbers on thousands of potential sites, transacting over $5M worth of property.
 Today I won’t even look at a deal without running it through this incredible formula first – and agents love it because it allows me to give them an answer in minutes!